 Berkeley Chief Technology Officer (CTO) Program

-The Berkeley CTO program is designed for experienced participants in technology function to step into senior management roles in their career.
-Through a unique mixture of theory, practical teaching methods and practitioner interactions, this program delivers the hands-on experience and skills necessary to make that transition.
+The Berkeley CTO program is designed for participants experience in technology function that want to step into senior management roles in their career.
+Through a unique mixture of theory, practical teaching methods, and practitioner interactions, this program delivers the hands-on experience and skills necessary to make that transition.

 - Explore Modern Cloud and Data Management techniques.